grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 "I do not," said Hemi, as another ping hit them.
 He turned back to his work on the sonar unit.

 Percy climbed to the control room.
-She worked with Gregory on the dive planes and the trim tanks to bring the to boat to a scant two meters off the bottom.
+She worked with Gregory on the dive planes and the trim tanks to bring the boat to a scant two meters off the bottom.
 She had them slow to two knots to make it less catastrophic if they hit anything --- there was no such thing as a perfect chart.
 Hemi reported that the cargo ship above was creeping away ahead of the _Prospect_.

 After a few minutes Percy noticed that the regular pings had stopped.
 "Hemi, what the fuck is going on?
 No more pings?"